Private Water Quality Facility Program FAQ

 The goal of this program is to ensure that private water quality facilities function as intended and to educate property owners who own these facilities on the proper inspection and maintenance practices, which will keep the facility functioning properly.

-Water quality facilities generally fall into two — vegetated and structural.
+Water quality facilities generally fall into two categories — vegetated and structural.
 Each type of water quality facility is designed to meet standards outlined in the OLWS Design and Construction Standards.
 In general, stormwater passes through the vegetated facilities and a variety of stormwater pollutants and nutrients are filtered by the vegetation.
 In a structural facility, stormwater pollutants are removed through filter media such as perlite.
 There are also water quality maintenance holes (or manholes), which capture sediments and floatables prior to the discharge into either vegetated or structural water quality facilities.

 In accordance with the National Pollutant Discharge Elimination System (NPDES) permit issued by Oregon Department of Environmental Quality (DEQ), we are required to identify owners of private water quality facilities, develop and implement an inspection program, and develop and distribute educational materials describing the purpose of these water quality facilities and the maintenance techniques to keep the private water quality facilities functioning.